Most food allergies start in childhood, but some can develop during adulthood.

 What are common symptoms?

-There are symptoms associated with a peanut allergy.
+associated with a peanut allergy.
 A mild allergic reaction would be the development of hives, itchiness, abdominal pain or nausea all happening shortly after eating peanuts.
 The symptoms will appear early in the exposure.
-If the symptoms don’t occur until hours later or even the next day, it is probably not a peanut allergy reaction.
+If the symptoms don’t occur until hours later or even the next day, it is probably not a

 In severe allergic responses, peanuts may cause swelling in the airways making it more difficult to breathe, and in some instances may cause low blood pressure.
 When there are severe reactions like this, peanuts must be avoided entirely.
 In any case, it's best to see an allergist about a test to identify the source of the allergy.